 Removal from classroom as a sanction does not include circumstances in which a child is asked to step outside the classroom briefly for a conversation with a member of staff and asked to return following this.
-It also does not include the use of Izone, and Family Support Room for planned intervention or therapeutic work to support with behaviour.
+It also does not include the use of iZone or Family Support room for planned intervention or therapeutic work to support with behaviour.

-If a child is removed from class the academy will inform parents the same day via Edulink or phone call.
+If a child is removed from class the academy will inform parents the same day via Edulink and a follow up phone call.
 If a child has a social worker, including if they have a Child in Need plan, a Child Protection plan or are looked-after, the academy will notify the social worker or Virtual School Head of the removal taking place.
 If a child is looked after, their Personal Education Plans will be reviewed and amended to include behaviour support and intervention considering the reasons for removal from class.